Caleb S.

 Expert Tip

-Head out to our blog about annotated bibliography examples if you need examples in other styles as well.
+Head out to our blog about annotated bibliography examples if you need additional examples as well.

 Most academic assignments, including annotated bibliographies, begin with a title page.
 A title page is meant to introduce the assignment and provide a brief overview of the content and its author.